openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

         | 'override'
         ;

-Accessor modifiers are a subset of method modifiers, the allowed accessor modifiers have exactly the same meaning as the corresponding method modifiers.
+Accessor modifiers are a subset of method modifiers.
+The allowed accessor modifiers have exactly the same meaning as the corresponding method modifiers.
-See :ref:`Abstract Methods` for *abstract*, :ref:`Class Static Methods` for *static*, :ref:`Final Methods` for *final* and :ref:`Override Methods` for *override*.
+See :ref:`Abstract Methods` for *abstract*, :ref:`Class Static Methods` for *static*, :ref:`Final Methods` for *final*, and :ref:`Override Methods` for *override*.

 .. index::